The Giant Under the Snow

 The Giant Under The Snow is a children's fantasy adventure novel by John Gordon.
 First published in 1968, the story tells the tale of three school friends who discover an ancient treasure and become embroiled in the final act of an epic battle of good against evil.
 It was John Gordon's debut novel and has been published in at least four languages.

-In 1981 the book was adapted into a five part series on BBC Radio 4, read by Martin Jarvis OBE and broadcast on 28 December 1981.
+In 1981, the book was adapted into a five part series on BBC Radio 4, read by Martin Jarvis OBE and broadcast on 28 December 1981.

-A feature-length film of the book is currently in the pre-production stage.
+As of 2015 a feature-length film of the book was in the pre-production stage.

 Plot summary

 On a school field trip, Jonquil (Jonk) Winters, an independent-minded teenage girl, is attacked by a large black dog whilst exploring the nearby woods where she has found a mysterious and rather old buckle.
 She is rescued from the dog by a woman named Elizabeth Goodenough, who possesses magical powers.
 After she goes home, Jonk is stalked by the dog and its curious stone-faced master.
 Jonk's friend Bill Smith has read of a local legend that describes how a giant Green Man once strode across the countryside from Wiltshire to East Anglia.
 Believing the legend is the key to understanding Jonk's experience in the woods, Jonk, Bill and their rather sceptical friend Arthur (Arf) Minnett set out to solve the riddle of the Green Man.

 It soon becomes apparent that the stone-faced man is an ancient warlord who needs the golden buckle to regain his malevolent power.
 The buckle is the key to victory and the trio soon find themselves under attack from the minions of the warlord, the terrifying "leather men", and are relentlessly followed by the black dog.
 However, cleverly guided by Elizabeth and aided by the gift of flight, Jonk and her friends determine to defeat the warlord and his sinister allies at any cost.